deltanet/adapt-theme-take5/README.md

 >**_isDividerBlock** (boolean): - Determines whether the CSS class `divider-block` *(less/src/theme-extras.less)* will be applied.
 Acceptable values are `true` and `false`.

-Visit the [**Delta Editable** wiki](https://github.com/adaptlearning/adapt-contrib-vanilla/wiki) for more information about how to use and manipulate the theme.
+Visit the [**Take5** wiki](https://github.com/adaptlearning/adapt-contrib-vanilla/wiki) for more information about how to use and manipulate the theme.

 ## Structure